Want to browse some vintage Tottenham shirts? Read on…

 The big shock this season was Ipswich Town, led by Alf Ramsey, winning the First Division title in their debut season in the top flight.
 This led to Alf Ramsey being offered the England job.

-Or you can get the 1983 home shirt (above), worn by a Spurs team that finished fourth in the League under Keith Burkinshaw’s stewardship and were inspired by the midfield genius of Hoddle, Ardiles and Villa.
+Or you can get the classic 1983 home shirt (above), worn by a Spurs team that finished fourth in the League under Keith Burkinshaw’s stewardship and were inspired by the midfield genius of Hoddle, Ardiles and Villa.
+One of the highlights of the season was a crushing 5-0 win over Arsenal.

 The Kitbag range of Spurs shirts is slightly more limited but owing to the fact that the shirts are reproductions of classic kit they are more affordable.